Hexagram 52: Keeping Still Mountain → Hexagram 56: The Wanderer

 jiùblame

-Six at the beginning means: Keeping his toes still.
+Six in the fourth place means: Keeping his trunk still.
 No blame.
-Continued perseverance furthers.

 Trigram Changes